December’s Birth Flower: Narcissus & Holly

 Fun facts about the Narcissus and Holly December flowers

-- They're not dull, since you don't know when they'll bloom, many people think of them as a game.
+- The narcissus flowers are not dull, since you don't know when they'll bloom, many people think of them as a game.

-- Technically it's a plant with berries, not a flower
+- Technically, the holly 'flower' is a plant with berries, not a flower

 - The European holly is the one most commonly associated with Christmas